shenshinoman/ReignOfWinter/Book 1/Statblocks/README.md

 -Creature has almost the same stats as the base Tatzlwyrm but the Natural Camouflage ability has been modified to the arctic environment, and Craft has been repalced with Survival.

 ### Winter-touched Sprite Fighter
-- Creature is basec on Sprite but leveled up and damage type changed to cold.
+- Creature is based on Sprite but leveled up and damage type changed to cold.

+### Winter-touched Sprite Shen Edition
+- Creature is a basic sprite with the Winter-Touched Shen Edition template applied

 ### Fawfein, Winter-Touched Atomie
 - damage types changed to cold.

+### Fawfein, Winter-Touched Atomie Shen Edition
+- Atomie rebuilt from the ground up, and given the Winter-Touched Shen Edition template.
+The non-template stats are similar, but slightly different, in just about every part of the creature

 ### Talking Stag
 - Loosely based on riding horse.